How to tell the difference between normal adolescence and more serious conditions.

 When something goes wrong with their kids, asking for help can trigger feelings of failure or shame in parents.
 But getting help for your kid is an act of compassion not a sign of weakness.
 More importantly, atypical depression, left untreated, can negatively alter the entire course of your child’s life.

-For starters, the internet offers endless opportunities to consult with professionals, such as crisis hotlines, support groups, parenting coaches, parenting classes, parenting blogs, books, and articles.
+For starters, the internet offers endless opportunities to seek counseling and consult with professionals, such as crisis hotlines, support groups, parenting coaches, parenting classes, parenting blogs, books, and articles.
 Speaking with your kid’s guidance counselor is also a great way to reach out and ask for help.